Frequently Asked Questions

 -

-Why does DavLink show a different Cortex Workspace than your browser?
+Why does DavLink show a different Davicom Cortex Workspace than your browser?

 This is normal operation.
 The DavLink software is optimized for low bandwidth IP communications and loads a default workspace.